 Copying the work of another without proper attribution is plagiarism.
-A student guilty of plagiarizing work will be given a score of zero, and the parents will be informed.
+A student guilty of plagiarizing work will be given a score of zero, and their parents will be informed.
+The use of Artificial Intelligence (AI) applications or websites to generate texts or content for assigned and evaluated work is also considered plagiarism, and is subject to the same.